 Biosimilars are highly similar versions of already licensed molecules (known as originators).
 Having successfully delivered complex originator biologics for approximately 40 years, today Biogen is one of only a handful of companies with the manufacturing capabilities and the deep scientific expertise needed to produce biosimilars of advanced biologics.

 As many biologics reach the end of their patent lives, Biogen believes biosimilars are central to safeguarding future healthcare innovation.
 Biosimilars can alleviate some of the burden on healthcare systems by offering cost savings and promoting sustainable access to therapies.
 Biosimilars can also expand options for patients and clinicians to meet individual needs.
-Biogen has the expertise to manufacture and reliably supply biosimilars.
-Our biosimilars are manufactured in state of the art facilities in Denmark and South Korea.
+Biogen has the expertise to manufacture and reliably supply biosimilars, which are manufactured in state-of-the-art facilities.